raphaelavelar/cheatsheets/cheatsheets/git.md

-git log --oneline --reverse     # Summarized list of commits ordered by oldest git log --stat                  # Lists changed files in each commit git log --patch                 # Lists changes in each commit git log -<number>               # Lists n commits git log --author="Name"         # Filter by author git log --before="Date"         # Filter by creation date before a specified date
+git log --oneline --reverse     # Summarized list of commits ordered by oldest git log --stat                  # Lists changed files in each commit git log --patch                 # Lists changes in each commit git log --all                   # Lists all commits when in a detached HEAD state git log -<number>               # Lists n commits git log --author="Name"         # Filter by author git log --before="Date"         # Filter by creation date before a specified date